corda/corda/docs/source/tutorial-contract.rst

 A smart contract is a class that implements the ``Contract`` interface.
 This can be either implemented directly, as done here, or by subclassing an abstract contract such as ``OnLedgerAsset``.
-The heart of any contract in Corda is the ``verify()'' function, which determined whether any given transaction is valid.
-This example shows how to write a ``verify()'' function from scratch.
+The heart of any contract in Corda is the ``verify()`` function, which determined whether any given transaction is valid.
+This example shows how to write a ``verify()`` function from scratch.
 A later tutorial will introduce "clauses", which are reusable chunks of verification logic, but first it's worth understanding how a contract is built without them.

 You can see the full Kotlin version of this contract in the code as ``CommercialPaperLegacy``.
 The code in this